nghilevi/android-web-pedometer-app/README.md

 Demo notes
 -------
 To use the web app, just go to http://www.codingisloving.com/WEBAPPS/pedometer/index.html.
 For its openness and demonstrational purposes it has not required any layer of authentication at the moment.
-Any one can use it and set/modify goals of current date.
+Anyone can use it and set/modify goals of current date.

-To use the app, just go to this link and click on Raw: https://github.com/vinhnghi223/Pedometer-App/blob/master/Pedometer-Android-App.apk
+To get the app apkk file and install it on your device, just go to this link and click on Raw to download: https://github.com/vinhnghi223/Pedometer-App/blob/master/Pedometer-Android-App.apk

 Development notes
 -------